 smoothness is the name of the benchmark to run.
 If you type

-./run_measurement, you'll see a list of other benchmarks that we support.
+./run_measurement, you'll see a list of other measurements that we support.
 There are a lot, from JSGameBench, to Dromao.
 Smoothness is our catch all test for graphics.
 Rasterize_and_record is a specialized measurement that calculates raster and record time in impl-side painting mode (see below).

 tools/perf/page_sets/top_25.json is a list of 25 pages that we monitor continuously on our bots.
-The benchmark you pick will run on these pages.
+The measurement you pick will run on these pages.
 There are other sets of pages too, for example

 tough_scrolling_cases.
 Some have hundreds or thousands of sites.
 Some have only a few.
 Pick the one that fits your goal.